LLM4DV: Using Large Language Models for Hardware Test Stimuli Generation: LLM4DV Benchmarks

+LLM4DV supports custom user prompts at various interaction stages.
+We present the following prompting strategies that are already integrated in LLM4DV.
+These prompting techniques have been empirically observed to influence final performance to varying extents.

+\textbf{Missed-bin sampling} This optimization is {\textcircled{\raisebox{-0.9pt}{4}}} in Figure \ref{LLM4DV_extended}, and is later used in the query scheduler.
 We propose missed-bin sampling, which samples a number of bins from all uncovered bins to be included in the differences part of iterative queries.
-Our experiment finds that more random sampling methods encourage the agent to cover bins with stricter hitting conditions, and more stable sampling methods make the agent more efficient in hitting the easier bins.

-We define three sampling methods, see green boxes in \Cref{fig:LLM4DV}.
-(1) \textit{Pure Random Sampling}, which randomly samples seven bins from all uncovered bins.
-(2) \textit{Coverpoint Type-based Sampling}, which samples from ``easier bins'' and ``harder bins'' respectively.
-(3) \textit{Mixed Coverpoint Type-based and Pure Random Sampling}, which switches between previous two strategies whenever the agent becomes inefficient with current strategy.

-\textbf{Best-iterative-message sampling} The LLM needs previous messages in the dialogue to learn about what has happened.
-However, as the dialogue grows, the length of input may exceed the LLM's input limit.
-One solution is summarizing previous message, which helps generalizing concepts in the dialogue but loses details, which is crucial in our task.
-On the other hand, sampling from previous messages acceptably loses some generality meanwhile preserves key details, including the bin description and positive examples (i.e responses that successfully hit many bins) useful for covering edge cover points.
+\textbf{Best-iterative-message sampling} The LLM needs previous query messages to learn about what has happened.
+However, as the dialogue grows, the length of input may exceed the LLM’s input limit.
+We propose to randomly keep recent messages and ``successful'' previous messages that hit the largest number of bins.
+These strategies are used in our Query Scheduler in {\textcircled{\raisebox{-0.9pt}{5}}}.

-We propose four sampling methods, see blue boxes in \Cref{fig:LLM4DV}.
-(I) \textit{Recent Responses}, where we keep the initial query (and its response), and three most recent iterative queries (and their responses).
-(II) \textit{Successful Responses}, where we keep random three iterative queries that hit most number of bins.
-(III) \textit{Mixed Recent and Successful Responses}, where we keep two most successful and one most recent iterative query.
-(IV) \textit{Successful Difficult Responses}, which is similar to Successful Responses but each ``harder bin'' counts as 2.5 bins.

-\textbf{Dialogue restarting} LLM sometimes behaves stubborn, repeating mistakes it made previously.
-We introduce a dialogue restarting mechanism to resolve this problem.
-When the LLM hits less than three new bins within \(t\) responses, we clear the dialogue record and restart from the system message and initial query.
+\textbf{Dialogue restarting} LLMs sometimes behave stubbornly, repeating mistakes they made previously.
+To overcome this behavior, we introduce a dialogue restarting scheduler ({\textcircled{\raisebox{-0.9pt}{6}}}).
+When the LLM hits less than three new bins within $t$ responses, we clear the dialogue record and restart from the system message and initial query.